aoloe/cpp-console/README.md

 Commands can be registered and triggered.

 The engine is not complete and has not been tested in production yet, but it should work.

+## Differences

+- std::string
+- Only commands no variables
+- only `help commandName` to get help on commands (no `commandName?`)
+- No direct output: print builds a string that is returned on demand
+- Commands are case sensitive
+- Escaping of quotes inside of quotes not yet implemented (probably with `\"`)
+- camelCase
+- everything in `.cpp` and `.h` (for now)
+- no naked pointers
+- reduced the LOCs

 ## Todo